Medical Scientist Training Program

 Each year, 10 to 12 students with substantive laboratory experience and a strong desire to pursue a medical research career are chosen for the program.
 The MSTP offers close contact with faculty, peer support, meaningful mentorships with basic scientists, and hands-on clinical experience.
 The program, which takes seven to eight years to complete, accommodates individual goals with flexible scheduling of research and clinical requirements

 “The MSTP at UT Southwestern has been nothing but supportive since I started in the program.
 They work hard to make sure students have plenty of opportunities to develop skills in both clinical and scientific settings.”

 - A minimum of three years of graduate study and dissertation research in an area of basic biomedical science, leading to the Ph.D. degree

-- Clinical studies of the final two years of medical school, leading to the M.D. degree
+- Clinical studies in the final two years of Medical School, leading to the M.D. degree

 MSTP students receive clinical training in some of the nation’s most dynamic health care facilities, including the William P. Clements Jr. University Hospital.
 Additionally, during the graduate study years, students consistently have access to cutting-edge equipment in collaborative learning environments.
 UT Southwestern’s faculty includes more members of the prestigious National Academy of Sciences and Howard Hughes Medical Institute investigators than all other academic medical centers in Texas combined.